Syllabus

 There is an expectation to attend class and participate in discussions.
 The participation score will be based in large part on attendance (which we will start noting during the second week), but also on the instructor’s assessment of the thoughtfulness and insight of comments made during class.

 One of the assignments for the course will be to present and lead a discussion about a cybersecurity breach.
+You will take the role of a cybersecurity expert trying to persuade your company’s leadership to invest in technologies that aim to ensure you do not fall prey to the same breach.
+To be persuasive, when designing your talk you should put yourself in their position, aiming to send an authentic message in a way that they can accept.
 The presentation should be about 15-20 minutes, with the ensuing discussion about 10 minutes.
 The goal is to learn to deep-dive into a relevant topic, and develop good presentation skills.
 Doing well will require doing research early, to be sure you understand the details, before preparing the presentation.
 Consider practicing your presentation beforehand.

 Presentations will be judged based on the following criteria: